Category Archives: dams

 The purpose of the diversion canal is to redirect the water.
 Diversion tunnels are constructed during the construction stage of dams.

-A diversion tunnel may also be constructed to divert floodwater to divert water from mountainous regions to low-lying areas experiencing a water shortage supply.
+A diversion tunnel may also be constructed to divert floodwater.
+It can redirect water from mountainous regions to low-lying areas experiencing a water shortage supply.

 Sluice way